chengkuangan/pgwdemo/README.md

 * You need to have oc command line tool installed on your local PC.
 * You need to logon to OpenShift with **cluster-admin** role user before running the installation secipt.
 Typical use case you will not need to use cluster-admin role for apps and container deployment.
 But it is required because we automate lots of steps in the installer thats some of the steps require cluster-admin access to execute.
 * You need to have openssl and keytool installed on your PC.
 The installer uses openssl and keytool to automate certs and keys creations.
-* Pre-created the necessary OCP projects for the following:
+* The following projects are created by the installer script:
-  * RHSSO
+  * RHSSO (paygate-rhsso)
-  * The applications
+  * The applications (paygate)
-  * The Red Hat ServiceMesh Control Plane
+  * The Red Hat ServiceMesh Control Plane (paygate-istio-system)
 * PVs are required.
 Impossible for me to list them all here now.
 The best is to enable [dynamic storage provisioning](https://docs.openshift.com/container-platform/4.4/storage/dynamic-provisioning.html) in OpenShift.

 ### Installation Steps

 1. Clone this repo into your local PC.

-2. Create the required OCP projects to deploy this demo:

-  * Project for RHSSO.
-Example: `paygate-rhsso`
-  * Project for the demo applications and containers.
-Example: `paygate`
-  * Project for Red Hat ServiceMesh core system.
-Example: `paygate-istio-system`

-3. With cluster-admin role, deploy the operators listed in the **Pre-Requisitions Section**.
+2. With cluster-admin role, deploy the operators listed in the **Pre-Requisitions Section**.
 <br><br>Please refer to [Deploying Promethues and Grafana on OpenShift](https://braindose.blog/2020/06/15/how-monitor-container-application-resources-openshift/) for more detail.

-4. Finally, change to `bin` directory and execute the `deployDemo.sh`.
+3. Finally, change to `bin` directory and execute the `deployDemo.sh`.
 Make sure you login to OpenShift with the correct user.
 Please note that this .sh script must be ran from within the `bin` directory.
 Follow through the installation prompts.
 ```
 cd bin
 ./deployDemo.sh -i